-An estimated 400,000 landlords in the UK (29 per cent) have had their property damaged by tenants in the last 12 months, according to research from the National Landlords Association.
+An estimated 400,000 landlords in the UK (29 percent) have had their property damaged by tenants in the last 12 months, according to research from the National Landlords Association.

 The leading landlord organisation has also released figures that on average almost one landlord in 10, which equates to approximately 120,000 landlords, have had to make an insurance claim of some sort in the last 12 months.
-This has resulted in a five percent (on average) spend of their rental income when it comes to landlord insurance premiums.
+This has resulted in a five percent (on average) expenditure of their rental income when it comes to landlord insurance premiums.

 What to do when tenants damage your property